FrankieFinancial/onboarding-widget/README.md

 ```
 token: {Frankie generated token}
 ```
-4. Add both the link to the desired font family and script tag to the UI Screen .js file in the head of the webpage.
-Since v2.3.0 you also need to initialise the UI Screen by calling a global javascript function, where you pass the [configuration](#configuration) object and the applicant reference.
+4. Add both the link to the desired font family and script tag to the Smart UI .js file in the head of the webpage.
+Since v2.3.0 you also need to initialise the Smart UI by calling a global javascript function, where you pass the [configuration](#configuration) object and the applicant reference.
 The initialisation needs to be done after the page is mounted, so the widget element is already available.
 In plain html that is in the event body.onload (see snippet below).
     1. "Applicant reference number" is your own internal ID.
-If you have previously sent this data to Frankie, the service will automatically retrieve that data and attempt to pre-populate this UI Screen with the data available.
+If you have previously sent this data to Frankie, the service will automatically retrieve that data and attempt to pre-populate this Smart UI with the data available.
 ```
 <link href="https://fonts.googleapis.com/css2?family=Roboto:ital,wght@0,300;0,400;0,700;1,300;1,400&display=swap" rel="stylesheet">
 <script src="https://assets.frankiefinancial.io/onboarding/latest/ff-onboarding-widget.umd.min.js"></script>